RohanAlexander/telling_stories_with_data/_book/11-static_communication.md

 Once we have a map then we can use `ggmap()` to plot it.
 (That circle in the middle of the map is where the Australian Parliament House is.
 Yes, the Australian parliament is surrounded by circular roads, which Australians call 'roundabouts', actually Australians thought this was such a great idea, that we surrounded it by two of them.)

-Now we want to get some data that we will plot on top of our tiles.
+Now we want to get some data that we plot on top of our tiles.
 We will just plot the location of the polling places, based on which 'division' (the Australian equivalent to 'ridings' in Canada) it is.
 This is available here: https://results.aec.gov.au/20499/Website/Downloads/HouseTppByPollingPlaceDownload-20499.csv.
 The Australian Electoral Commission (AEC) is the official government agency that is responsible for elections in Australia.

 ```r